 CMS's methodology under PAMA (as well as the willingness of commercial insurers to recognize the value of diagnostic testing and pay for that testing accordingly) renders commercial insurer payment levels even more significant.
 This calculation methodology has resulted in significant reductions in reimbursement, even though CMS imposed caps on those reductions.
 For example, PAMA (as amended) includes provisions that limit the amount by which payment for testing may be reduced.
 For example, for 2018 through 2020, a test price could not be reduced by more than 10% per year.
-The same series of laws modified the phase-in of payment reductions resulting from private payor rate implementation so that a 0.0 percent reduction limit was applied for calendar years 2021 through 2023, as compared to the payment amounts for a test the preceding year.
-The Further Continuing Appropriations and Other Extensions Act of 2024 further applied a 0.0 percent reduction limit for calendar year 2024.
-Consequently, payment may not be reduced by more than 15 percent per year for calendar years 2025 through 2027 as compared to payment amount established for a test the prior year.
+Reductions for 2023 through 2025 are limited to 15%.
+The CARES Act delayed for one year the 15% cut that was scheduled to take effect on January 1, 2021, and the Protecting Medicare and American Farmers from Sequester Cuts Act further delayed those cuts until 2023.
+The Consolidated Appropriations Act, 2023, again delayed the cuts until 2024.

-The subsequent data reporting period for CDLTs that are not ADLTs will occur in three-year cycles, with the next cycle beginning in 2025.
+The subsequent data reporting period for CDLTs that are not ADLTs will occur in three-year cycles, with the next cycle beginning in 2027.
 Given the many uncertainties built into PAMA's price-setting process, we cannot predict how payments we receive under the CLFS, and thus our revenue, may change from year to year.